SuperLonci/FitComDoc/SRS.md

 In the web application the administrators have to confirm the incoming requests of the fitness center members.

 ### 3.1.4 Entering fitness plans for specific users
+If the fitness center member desires, he can ..

 ### 3.1.5 Displaying fitness plans for the user
 ### 3.1.6 Progress tracking